-This weekend has many great things to do for free and on the cheap.
-From the Fillmore Jazz Festival, to the 18th Annual Oysterfest in Golden Gate Park to the Free Shakespeare in the Park Preview in Pleasanton.
+This weekend offers plenty of fun things to do for free and on the cheap.
+From the SF From Bastille Day Outdoor Festival, to the 40th Street Summer Block Party in Oakland to Shakespeare’s “Hamlet” In The Park in Berkeley.
 The events below will help you fill your calendar with fun!

 View even more events here.